-If you have any questions please do not hesitate to contact Margaret Imlah, Facilities Director at St George’s School, firstname.lastname@example.org T 0131 311 8003.
+If you have any questions please do not hesitate to contact St George’s School, firstname.lastname@example.org T 0131 311 8000.
 If you prefer to write to us, then you can find our contact details at the bottom of this document.

 Who We Are

-We are St George’s School for Girls.
+We are St George’s School an independent school for girls aged 3 - 18.
 We are registered in Scotland as a registered charity.
-Our registered number is SC012632 and our registered office is at 61 Dublin Street, Edinburgh, EH3 6NL
+Our registered number is SC012632

 Because we are a school located in Scotland the personal information that you give us or that we collect from you will be held under Scottish data protection legislation (but we’ll just refer to this as “the legislation”).
 The legislation requires that we tell you that we are a data controller for your personal information or, in other words, we determine the purposes for which and the manner in which any of your personal information is, or is to be, processed by us.